raunchers/investmentProfitCalculator/README.md

 # investmentProfitCalculator

 The app will calculate calculate the profits made at each selling point.
-I.E: If you want to sell 10% of your assets from $1 to 5$, the app will show the gross profit for each price point.
+I.E: If you want to sell 10% of your assets from 1 dollar to 5 dollars, the app will show the gross profit for each price point.

 The user will enter the following info:
 1. Total starting asset amount to be sold.